-If you’re getting a divorce, the tax implications probably are not the most pressing issue in your mind.
+If you’re getting a divorce, the tax implications probably are not the most pressing issue on your mind.
 The specifics of filing taxes after divorce and how you draw up your divorce agreement could make a big difference when it comes to your tax refund.
-As you prepare for life after your divorce, here are things to think about so you can stay on top of your taxes.
+Many couples consult a financial advisor to help them divide assets and plan for a financial future after divorce.
+As you prepare for your divorce needs, here are some important things to think about so you can stay on top of your taxes.

 Determine Your Filing Status

 The filing statuses that you can use will depend on when your divorce is completed.
 If you complete your divorce on or before Dec.
 31 (the final day of the tax year) then you cannot file a joint tax return.
-If the new year starts before your divorce becomes official, you can still file for a joint return for the previous year.
-If you are eligible to file a joint return but you do not want to, you can choose the married filing separately status.
+If the new year starts before your divorce becomes official, the IRS will still recognize you as married, and therefore allow you to file a joint return for the previous year.
+You’re also eligible to file a joint return, but if you do not want to you can choose the married filing separately status.

-For those who cannot file a joint return, you may still be able to save some money by filing as head of household.
-The head of household status offers a larger standard deduction.
-Its larger tax brackets mean that you could pay a lower tax rate than if you file as single.
-Filing taxes after divorce gets complicated.
+For those who cannot file a joint return, you may still be able to save some money by filing as a head of household.
+Keep in mind that filing taxes after divorce gets complicated.
 So remember that if you and your ex-spouse are sharing custody of a child, only one of you can file as head of household (more on that later).

 When filing taxes after divorce, you can only use the head of household status if you meet all three of the following requirements: